sclorg/nginx-container/README.md

 This repository contains Dockerfiles for Nginx images for OpenShift.
-Users can choose between RHEL and CentOS based images.
+Users can choose between RHEL, Fedora, CentOS and CentOS Stream based images.

 For more information about contributing, see
 [the Contribution Guidelines](https://github.com/sclorg/welcome/blob/master/contribution.md).